Line-Kat/microservices-chores-app/README.md

 the parent that manages which chores are on the child's profile.
 A child has its own profile where today’s chores and balance is shown.
 When a chore is done, the child can mark it as completed.
 When all the chores for a day are marked as done, an amount of money is added to the child’s balance.
-In addition, the child can create a saving goal and when money is earned, the child can see that the amount of money left to save decreases.
+In addition, the child can create a saving goal and as they earn money, they will see the remaining amount needed to reach their goal decrease.
 This might help keep the child’s motivation up to continue doing chores in addition to learning about economics.

 ### The services
 - ### gateway
-lb (user, childchore, reward)
+lb (user, childChore, reward)

 - ### consul-importer
 service that closes after importing configuration-files to Consul